Education

 The students in the programme follow the ordinary medical study.
 In addition to this, they achieve an organized research education and get to perform their own research activity, which might be the beginning of a PhD.

 The students are affiliated in the programme after the second or third year of their medical study.
 To be a student at the MSRP involves that their regulated medical study syllabus will be prolonged by one year, from 6 to 7 years.
 The students are affiliated at the research programme for 4,5 years.
 In two semesters and two summers they are full time researchers, the rest of the time period they are part time researchers.
 Fulfilled MSRP will give a total of 120 ECTS, in addition to the ordinary study.
 Many of these students will subsequently enter a fast-track PhD program which takes an additional 2 years.
-At the institute we have had 2 programme students defending their PhD theses.

-The objective of the Neuroscience PhD Programme is to provide theoretical and methodological training in neuroscience research and to contribute to increased understanding about basic biological principles for neural structure and activity and their importance for movement, sensory and autonomic functions, emotions, behaviour and cognitive processes in animals and human beings.
+The objective of the PhD education is to provide theoretical and methodological training in neuroscience research and to contribute to increased understanding about basic biological principles for neural structure and activity and their importance for movement, sensory and autonomic functions, emotions, behaviour and cognitive processes in animals and human beings.
 Studies of normal function as well as elucidation of mechanisms for neurological and psychiatric illnesses are relevant.
 Through own research the students will learn to formulate and solve scientific questions and at the same time they will acquire basic skills and methods in parts of neuroscience.

 The Norwegian Research School in Neuroscience (NRSN) is an initiative aimed to bring together the research training expertise in the field of neuroscience from NTNU, University of Oslo, University of Bergen, University of Tromsø and University of Stavanger.